nikita-sharov/docs/applications-for-employment/alten/online-application-form.md

 ![Bubu](software-developer-csharp/media/online-application-form.png)

-### Validation
+## Validation

 - No / unclear max length constraints.

-### Inconsistencies
+## Inconsistencies

 - Field title and drop-down value casing (**T**itle **C**ase / **S**entence **c**ase [I'd enforce the latter]).
-- Mandatory field mark usage ("Field title\*" / "Field title_\*"); additionally I'd give the asterisk another color, the same as the highlight color of an invalid field value (after the validation, the red border color in your case; see "Email address" on your [contact form](https://www.alten.at/en/contact.html)), for optical differentiation between the field title and the mandatory field annotation (especially in the "Field title\*" variant).
+- Mandatory field mark usage ("Field title\*" / "Field title_\*"); additionally I'd give the asterisk another color, the same as the highlight color of an invalid field value (after the validation, the red border color in this case; see "Email address" on the [contact form](https://www.alten.at/en/contact.html)), for optical differentiation between the field title and the mandatory field annotation (especially in the "Field title\*" variant).
 - **Salutation\*** is referenced as **Form of address** ("for addressing properly and personally") in the aside area; its drop-down does not contain "Mx." ("Misc." / "Ind."), contained in the job title ("m/f/**d**").
 - **Date of birth**, "for differentiating applicants" ("der **sicheren** Unterscheidung von Bewerbern" in German version), which sounds strange, being non-mandatory and non-unique by its nature (multiple applicants being born on the same date, unlikely, nonetheless possible), in comparison with the mandatory email address / phone number.
 - **Salary requirement in € per year** in contrast to the (inclusive lower bound of the) **monthly** salarly (range) given in the job description, ignoring the possibility of ranged expectations (depending on offered conditions) from the applicant's perspective; marked as mandatory, being non-mandatory ("No salary requirements"); with inconsequent pluralization (requirement / requrement**s**).